 - It’s a fancy treat that’s naturally gluten-free.

-- It’s way more affordable to make truffles at home—and you control the ingredients!
+- It’s way more affordable to make gluten free truffles at home—and you control the ingredients!

 - You’ll get a caffeine boost